Final Lap 2: Reception

 In Japan, the arcade magazine Game Machine reported that Final Lap 2 was the top-earning upright/cockpit arcade game of September 1990.
 It went on to be Japan's highest-grossing dedicated arcade cabinet of 1991, and third highest-grossing overall arcade game of the year (below Street Fighter II and Final Fight).
 Final Lap 2 was then Japan's second highest-grossing arcade game of 1992, again below Street Fighter II.

 In North America, it was the top-grossing new video game on the RePlay arcade charts in May 1991, and was then the top-grossing upright cabinet from June to July 1991.
 It was awarded the Silver Award at the 1992 American Amusement Machine Association (AAMA) tradeshow for sales excellence in 1991; it was one of five arcade video games at the show to receive a Silver Award or higher.
 It also topped the RePlay deluxe cabinet chart in March 1992.

 Mark Caswell of Crash magazine gave it a positive review, calling it a good racing game.

+Reviewing the game in March 1991, the four reviewers in Famitsu found it less appealing than other similar racing games. with somewhat poor graphics and the reviewers having difficulty in reading the speedometer and changing gears.